-SB 2 classifies, certain special purpose districts, including the District, differently based on their current operation and maintenance tax rate or on the percentage of projected build-out that a district has completed.
+Chapter 49 of the Texas Water Code classifies municipal utility districts differently based on their current operation and maintenance tax rate or on the percentage of projected build-out that a district has completed.
 Districts that have adopted an operation and maintenance tax rate for the current year that is 2.5 cents or less per \$100 of taxable value are classified herein as "Low Tax Rate Districts."
 Districts that have financed, completed, and issued bonds to pay for all land, improvements and facilities necessary to serve at least 95% of the projected build-out of the district are classified as "Developed Districts."
 Districts that do not meet either of the classifications previously discussed can be classified herein as "Developing Districts."
-The impact each classification has on the ability of a district to increase its maintenance and operations tax rate pursuant to SB 2 is described for each classification below.
+The impact each classification has on the ability of a district to increase its maintenance and operations tax rate is described for each classification below.
+Debt service and contract tax rates cannot be reduced by a rollback election held within any of the districts described below.